mr3zas/Mikrotik-on-Linux/README.md

-With this script, you can automatically install Mikrotik CHR by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/).
+With this script, you can automatically install Mikrotik CHR by inserting a download link: [Mikrotik Download Page](https://mikrotik.com/download/archive/) OR leave the link request empty to install version 7.8 by default.
-# OR
-Hint enter and leave the link request empty to install version 7.8 by default.

 # How it works